MishaGalin/AutoBrightnessControl/README.md

 Next, only a very small part of the pixels is taken from the full screenshot

-Actually, I tried using CUDA for this task and it worked much faster for much larger number of pixels up to full screenshot.
-But the size of .exe file in this case is about 1.1 GB, or to run .py script you need to have CUDA Toolkit, and cupy libraries installed correctly.

 ```
 aspect_ratio = screenshot.shape[1] / screenshot.shape[0]